-SUBJECT : Pl HYSIC AL SECURITY e) peri meter locking devices not on a master key system.
-3.3.5 shov vcase ois displayed in a customer area must be within a secure (this includes refrigeration units) that is locked at all times sible only by authorized staff.
-(Amended Mar 2022) 3.3.6 bis displayed within the locked showcase must be in its caled package or an approved container.
-3.3.7 ois accessories in a customer area must be displayed in an is accessible only by authorized staff.
-(Amended Mar 2022) 3.3.8 mus only disp t be s by a layed rating hours, all cannabis, excluding cannabis beverages, tored in a locked secure cannabis storage room accessible authorized staff.
-All cannabis, including beverages, not in a customer area must also be stored in this locked secure storage room.
-(Amended Mar 2022) 3.3.9 is beverages remain in the customer display area after hours, they must be secured.
-(Added Mar 2022) 3.3.10 The secure e cannabis storage room must meet or exceed the following: a) nom opei structed of Flattened Metal Mesh, EMMA 557-99 style 3⁄4-9F, sinal strand thickness of 0.120" (0.108" to 0.132") diamond ning of 0.563" x 1.688" or sheet steel 16ga, A1008/A1008M d rolled) or A1011/A1011M (hot rolled) or equivalent; b) int steel or steel mesh on the outside (attack side) of the m in the following manner: i) support all edges by anti-spread bracing, studs or corners; ii) align sheet edges at every vertical and horizontal seam on centre-line of stud or anti-spread bracing; and (Amended Nov 2019) iii) secure all sheets with screws, welds or rivets. c) (Delete d Mar 2022) d) mum 1.5mm (16 gauge) hollow metal door not exceeding nches width with 1.9mm (14 gauge) metal frame; e) mercial grade door lock with locking device that penetrates r frame at least 1.25cm and tamper proof hinges; and f) onal) attached with drywall screws.
+SUBJEC T: PHYSICAL SECURITY e) perimeter locking devices not on a master key system.
+3.3.5 All cannabis displayed in a customer area must be within a secure showcase (this includes refrigeration units) that is locked at all times and accessible only by authorized staff.
+(Amended Mar 2022) 3.3.6 All cannabis displayed within the locked showcase must be in its original sealed package or an approved container.
+3.3.7 All cannabis accessories in a customer area must be displayed in an area that is accessible only by authorized staff.
+(Amended Mar 2022) 3.3.8 After operating hours, all cannabis must either be stored in a locked showcase in the customer area or in a locked storage room accessible only by authorized staff.
+(Amended Jan 2024) 3.3.9 (Deleted Jan 2024) 3.3.10 The secure cannabis storage room must meet or exceed the following: a) constructed of Flattened Metal Mesh, EMMA 557-99 style 3⁄4-9F, nominal strand thickness of 0.120" (0.108" to 0.132") diamond opening of 0.563" x 1.688" or sheet steel 16ga, A1008/A1008M (cold rolled) or A1011/A1011M (hot rolled) or equivalent; b) mount steel or steel mesh on the outside (attack side) of the room in the following manner: support all edges by anti-spread bracing, studs or corners; align sheet edges at every vertical and horizontal seam on centre-line of stud or anti-spread bracing; and iii) secure all sheets with screws, welds or rivets.
+C) (Deleted Mar 2022) d) minimum 1.5mm (16 gauge) hollow metal door not exceeding 36 inches width with 1.9mm (14 gauge) metal frame; e) commercial grade door lock with locking device that penetrates door frame at least 1.25cm and tamper proof hinges; and f) 16mm gypsum wall boards on both sides of the wall (interior optional) attached with drywall screws.
+3.3.11 The secure cannabis storage room cannot be used for any other purpose than the storage of cannabis, no other items or equipment